hadinh1306/workshop-materials/data-visualization/data-viz_workshop.md

 Option 2a: Find a partner and follow along together — most of the exercises can be done collaboratively.
 Your installation problem is almost certainly solvable — we just might not have time today.

 Option 2b: Use [this datacamp light](https://cdn.datacamp.com/dcl/standalone-example.html) page to write and execute code in your browser.
 (A couple caveats: doesn't come with the gapminder data, and might end up distracting you from the lesson.
 If this is your first time programming, I recommend option 2a.)

+### Getting this document on your computer:

+1. Go to the GitHub repository here: [https://github.com/hadinh1306/workshop-materials](https://github.com/hadinh1306/workshop-materials)
+2. Click the green button on the right that says "Clone or download".
+3. Click "Download ZIP".
+(If you're proficient with git, feel free to clone the repository.)
+4. Create a folder on your computer to store your work, and store your ZIP file there.
+5. Double-click your ZIP file to unzip it and get all the code.
+6, In RStudio, open `data_viz_workshop.Rmd`, a file in `YOUR_FOLDER/workshop_materials/data_visualization`.
+(That's this file!)

+## What will we do today?

+- A quick intro to data visualization (10 mins)
+- Discussion about some bad visualizations and how to improve them (10 mins)
+- Learn how to make data visualizations using `ggplot2` package (1 hour 30 mins)
+- Wrap up and go through bonus if time permits (10 mins)

 ## Let's get started!